How to create a sensitivity label?

 Configure access control settings

-to configure them now - Assign permissions now?: Select
+to configure them now - Assign permissions now or let user decide: Select

 Assign permissions now